Seniors Day Services

 Staff Positions and Primary Responsibilities

-Program Coordinator - Oversees entire program, directly supervises ACES Program manager
+Program Director - Oversees entire program, directly supervises ACES Client Services Manager.

-ACES Program Manager - Oversees day-to-day operations, directly supervises direct care staff
+ACES Client Services Manager - Oversees day-to-day operations, directly supervises direct care staff.

-Direct Support Person - Work directly with program clients
+Direct Support Person - Works directly with program clients.

 Where is the program located?